Gompertz function: Inverse Gompertz function

 The inverse function only produces numerical values in the set of real numbers between its two asymptotes, which are now vertical instead of horizontal like in the forward Gompertz function.
 Outside of the range defined by the vertical asymptotes, the inverse function requires computing the logarithm of negative numbers.
 For this and other reasons it is often impractical to try to fit an inverse Gompertz function to data directly, especially if one only has relatively few data points available from which to calculate the fit.
-Instead one can fit the transposed relationship of the data to a forward Gompertz function, and then convert it to the equivalent inverse function using the relationship between the two given above.
+Instead the transposed relationship of the data can be fitted to a forward Gompertz function, and then converted to the equivalent inverse function using the relationship between the two given above.

 In this way the inverse function has many uses.
-For instance, certain ELISA assays have a standard curve whose concentrations can be fit extremely well to their optical density by a Gompertz function.
-Once the standards are thus fit to a Gompertz function, calculating the unknown concentration of samples in the assay from their measured optical density is achieved using the inverse of the Gompertz function that was produced when fitting the standard curve.
+For instance, certain ELISA assays have a standard curve whose concentrations can be fitted extremely well to their optical density by a Gompertz function.
+Once the standards have been fitted to a Gompertz function, the unknown concentration of samples in the assay can be calculated from their measured optical density using the inverse of the Gompertz function that was produced when fitting the standard curve.